prithvikin/vgchartzScrape/README.md

 The dataset is saved as vgsales.csv.

 You will need to have BeautifulSoup added.
-It can be installed by pip.
+It can be installed by pip in Command Prompt/Terminal.

-sudo pip install BeautifulSoup
+`Z:\>py -m pip install beautifulsoup4`

 Thanks to Chris Albon.
 http://chrisalbon.com/python/beautiful_soup_scrape_table.html